ashishsutariya/Documentation-Argus/source/pages/howtouse2.rst

 ARGUS offers a streamlined process for conducting literature reviews, empowering researchers to efficiently extract relevant information from research articles.
 Below is a detailed guide on how to use ARGUS effectively:

 Go To Argus:
-   a.
-Click on "Go To Tool" button to go to ARGUS tool.
+   * Click on "Go To Tool" button to go to ARGUS tool.

 .. figure:: /images/argushome.png
    :align: center

 Argus Tool Page:
-   a.
-The Argus Tool page with the options for uploading documents, adding search terms, start/update ranks, go to home buttons.
+   * The Argus Tool page with the options for uploading documents, adding search terms, start/update ranks, go to home buttons.
 .. figure:: /images/argustool.png
    :align: center